tutek1/DTLabs/02_Player/lab02.md

 ```

 ### The Result
 Now the player handles much better in my opinion.
-Try to play with the `acceleration`, `dampening`, and `speed` parameters to see how they influence the gameplay feel of the game.
+Try to play with the `acceleration`, `dampening`, and `speed` parameters to see how they change the way the player controls.

 <video id=4gKj2mov560></video>